Windows Update History

 Windows 11 Update settings

-4. Check the recent history of installed updates, including quality updates, drivers, definition updates (Microsoft Defender Antivirus), feature updates, and optional Windows 11 updates.
+4. Check the recent history of installed updates, including quality updates, drivers, definitions (Microsoft Defender Antivirus), feature updates, and optional Windows 11 updates.

 Windows Update history

-Once you complete the steps, you will know which updates are installed successfully and those that failed to apply.
-If you want to know more information about the specific update, click the “Learn more” option to open the Microsoft support website for that specific update to find out more details about the changes, improvements, and known issues (if any).
-You can also check the Windows 11 update history page to see all the updates available for all releases for this version.
+Once you complete the steps, you will know which updates were installed successfully and which failed to apply.
+If you want more information about a specific update, click the “Learn more” option to open the Microsoft support website for that specific update.
+There, you can find out more details about the changes, improvements, and known issues (if any).

-When an update fails to install on your computer, an error code message will appear next to the update name, which you can use to search online to determine the reason and the steps to fix the problem.
+When an update fails to install on your computer, an error code message will appear next to the update name.
+You can use this message to search online to determine the reason and the steps to fix the problem.

 You can also use these instructions to uninstall updates from Windows 11 whenever a new release is causing issues.